swcarpentry/DEPRECATED-bc/teaching/01-intro.md

 but it's close enough that I can predict what planes can and can't do well enough for my everyday needs.

 Second,
-a notional machine is the general properties of the computer that one is learning to control.
+a *notional machine* is the general properties of the computer that one is learning to control.
 For example,
 a notional machine for basic Python includes the idea of variables as sticky notes attached to values, while one for C includes the notion of variables as names for locations in memory.
-Neither is completely accurate, but both are workable.
+Neither is accurate,
+but both are useful.

 Given these definitions,
 we can say that,